- Homosexuality

 Same-sex marriage in South Carolina is legal.

-Censorship of LGBT Issues in South Carolina is no censorship.
+Censorship of LGBT issues in South Carolina is state-enforced.

 Right to change legal gender in South Carolina is legal, but requires surgery.